ink-splatters/so-vits-svc-fork/README.md

 ### Build system breaking changes

-- pyproject.toml migrated to
+- pyproject.toml migrated to [`rye`](https://rye.astral.sh)
-- linting migrated to [ruff](https://docs.astral.sh/ruff/) - fast modern formatting and linting tool, compatible with `black` OOB
+- linting migrated to [`ruff`](https://docs.astral.sh/ruff/) - fast modern formatting and linting tool, compatible with `black` OOB

-As PyPI wheel is still TODO, you will need to build it yourself.

-And due to all the dependencies have been bumped to their latest versions, there might be no wheels for all, for your platform, in which case you would need a working compiler toolchain.
+There is no wheel currently available, as well as there might be no wheels for the dependencies which have been updated to their latest versions.
+Therefore, you will most likely need working compiler toolchain.

 ### `nix` dev shell